PULdischo/ficherito/docs/usage/deployment.md

 ## Continuous Deployment

-**Netlify:** connect your Git repository, set build command to `pip install ficherito && flatfish build`, and publish directory to `site/_site`.
+**Netlify:** connect your Git repository, set build command to `pip install ficherito && ficherito build`, and publish directory to `site/_site`.
 Every push to `main` automatically rebuilds and deploys.

 **GitHub Actions:** the workflow in
 [Deploying to GitHub Pages](#deploying-to-github-pages) already does this — any push touching `site/**` (including a Sveltia CMS edit) triggers a rebuild.
-Note it only re-runs Eleventy/Pagefind, not the Python pipeline; to pick up newly processed documents you still need to run `flatfish build` locally and push the result.
+Note it only re-runs Eleventy/Pagefind, not the Python pipeline; to pick up newly processed documents you still need to run `ficherito build` locally and push the result.

 ---